Travelgate/documentation/kb/our-products/are-you-a-buyer/our-methods/static-content/hotel-x-hotels-query.md

 You should **always map the "hotelCode"** since it is the one you should use when performing Searches via our API.

 ### Will I receive availability results for all the properties within a Seller's portfolio?⚠️
-No, the Hotel List response includes all the hotels that a Seller has configured for your account.
-However, it is possible that there may be no availability for the specific dates or distribution that you are requesting.
+No, the Hotel List response includes all the hotels that a Seller has configured for your account, but it does not include their prices or availability.
+Therefore, it is possible that there may be no availability for the specific dates or distribution that you are requesting.

+### Can I exclude hotels with no availability from the portfolio download?
+As a Buyer, you cannot directly exclude hotels with no availability through the product download (Hotels Query response).
+The content methods provide static information about the product available from a Seller, including hotel details, destinations, or meal plans.
+To check real-time availability, you should use the Booking flow Search Query.
+This method allows you to inquire about specific product and retrieve current availability, depending on the Seller's response to your search criteria.

+On an additional note, you can exclude hotels with no availability using the Traffic Optimizer tool.
+This tool enables you to blacklist hotels for specific connections based on set criteria, preventing hotels marked as 'No Availability' from receiving requests.
+This optimizes your search results and enhances query efficiency.
+For additional details, please consult the [Traffic Optimizer documentation](/kb/apps/smart-traffic-apps/traffic-optimizer/traffic-optimizer-app).

 :::tip
 More information on our [Documentation](/docs/apis/for-buyers/hotel-x-pull-buyers-api/content/hotels) and [API Playground](/playground)